i05nagai/memorandum/language/english_speaking.md

 * conquer
     * conquer their heat
 * hold
+    * support
+        * to support sth
+            * will the rope be strong enough to hold my weight?
+            * the parts are held together with glue
+    * hold your nose
+        * to press your nose tightly between thumb and finger in order to close it
+    * container
+        * if you say that the future holds sth, you mean that that thing will happen
+        * Who can tell what the future holds?
+    * delay
+        * how long can you hold your breathe?
     * hold back
         * to not speak or state an opinion
             * I held back during the meeting because I knew that my opinions were too controversial